Fashion: Definitions

 Even though the terms fashion, clothing and costume are often used together, fashion differs from both.
 Clothing describes the material and the technical garment, devoid of any social meaning or connections; costume has come to mean fancy dress or masquerade wear.
 Fashion, by contrast, describes the social and temporal system that influences and "activates" dress as a social signifier in a certain time and context.
 Philosopher Giorgio Agamben connects fashion to the qualitative Ancient Greek concept of kairos, meaning "the right, critical, or opportune moment", and clothing to the quantitative concept of chronos, the personification of chronological or sequential time.

-While some exclusive brands may claim the label haute couture, the term is technically limited to members of the Chambre Syndicale de la Haute Couture in Paris.
+While some exclusive brands may claim the label haute couture, in France, the term is technically limited to members of the Chambre Syndicale de la Haute Couture in Paris.
 Haute couture is more aspirational; inspired by art and culture, and in most cases, reserved for the economic elite.
+However, New York's fashion calendar hosts Couture Fashion Week, which strives for a more equitable and inclusive mission.

-Fashion is also a source of art, allowing people to display their unique tastes and styling.
+Fashion is also a source of art, allowing people to display their unique tastes, sensibilities, and styles.
 Different fashion designers are influenced by outside stimuli and reflect this inspiration in their work.
 For example, Gucci's 'stained green' jeans may look like a grass stain, but to others, they display purity, freshness, and summer.

 Fashion is unique, self-fulfilling and may be a key part of someone's identity.
 Similarly to art, the aims of a person's choices in fashion are not necessarily to be liked by everyone, but instead to be an expression of personal taste.
 A person's personal style functions as a "societal formation always combining two opposite principles.
 It is a socially acceptable and secure way to distinguish oneself from others and, at the same time, it satisfies the individual's need for social adaptation and imitation."
 While philosopher Immanuel Kant believed that fashion "has nothing to do with genuine judgements of taste", and was instead "a case of unreflected and 'blind' imitation", sociologist Georg Simmel thought of fashion as something that "helped overcome the distance between an individual and his society".
+American sociologist Diana Crane also mentioned in her book that fashion is closely intertwined with personal and group identity, serving as a means of expressing cultural, social, and political affiliations.